bohanfeng/Towards-Safe-Motion-Planning-for-Industrial-Human-Robot-Interaction/README.md

 This repository provides the 📦 supporting the implementation and experimentation of safe motion planning for industrial 🤖🤝.
 It includes core 🧩 for motion control, sensing, simulation, and reinforcement 🧠 tasks.
 The following sections describe the project structure and offer detailed insights into the functionality of each 🧩.

+> **Note**: This project is developed using Unity version 2021.3.4.
+Please ensure your version matches for compatibility.
+The project includes interfaces for human digital twins and virtual reality, though these parts are not fully uploaded yet.
+Once the paper is accepted, we will upload the complete code.

+> **Reinforcement Learning**: The system currently allows reinforcement learning algorithms to output without any issues.

+> **Hardware Testing**: The motion planning results, hardware connections, and reinforcement learning model training are all running without any issues.

 ---

 ## 📂 Folder Structure